Everybit-legacy/everybit.js/README.md

 The **version** field corresponds to the version of the specification used by the puff.
 Right now the current version is 0.1.
 Until version 1.0 is reached, there may be changes to the structure of a puff.
 However, by specifying a version with each puff, it should be easier to deal with backward and forward compatibility issues.

 The **payload** section of a puff contains the actual content, and meta-data about that content.
 The only two required fields are **type** and **content**.
 The others fields may or may not exist, and are subject to *conventions* about what they contain, instead of being specified directly. **type** is the same as the MIME type sent HTTP headers.
 A single puff *can only have one content type*.
-This is vital part of the puffball platform -- it allows developers to treat each piece of content in the system as an atomic unit, and build a newer, much more powerful generation of RSS-like readers and search engines, ones which facilitate fine-grained aggregation (eg. Show me the MP3's posted by *.bach*, any image from *.ansel*, and just the PGN's[^pgn] created by *.fischer* (but none of his annoying text posts!).
+This is vital part of the puffball platform -- it allows developers to treat each piece of content in the system as an atomic unit, and build a newer, much more powerful generation of RSS-like readers and search engines, ones which facilitate fine-grained aggregation (eg. Show me the MP3's posted by *.bach*, any image from *.ansel*, and just the [PGN](http://en.wikipedia.org/wiki/Portable_Game_Notation)'s created by *.fischer* (but none of his annoying text posts!).
 For information on how to include multimedia elements in a puff, see the section on Multi-content.

 The **content** field, unsurprisingly, contains the main content of the puff.
 On the back end, this is stored in JSON format as a string.

 There are no rules about the other fields which can be included in payload, other than technical limitations to how they are specified (keys must be alphanumeric and less than 128 characters, values must be storable in JSON format).
-One optional field of note is **parents**, which used by the [FreeBeer][1]! forum to store an array of the posts being replying to.
+One optional field of note is **parents**, which used by the [FreeBeer!](http://www.freebeer.com) forum to store an array of the posts being replying to.

 In order to re-publish someone else's content, the entire puff is bundled up and put into into the **content** field of the new puff, with **type** specified as "puff".